 PROGRESS REPORT

-This report summarizes the activities of the Circle of Reflection of Youth of Mayumba for Development (C.R.J.M.D) over the year 2012.
+of Reflection of Youth of Mayumba for Development (C.R.J.M.D) over

 It presents the implementation of activities under its authority, namely: